K6OK/MSHV_Config_Swapper/README.md

 configurations.
 Each saved configuration includes all of the settings in effect when saved.

+**DOWNLOAD.** Click on "Releases" on the right and download MSHV_Config_Swapper.exe.
+This is a single portable Win32 desktop application file.
+Place just about anywhere on your PC hard drive.

 **INSTALL.**  Run Swapper.
 Click Setup.
 Follow the instructions: Step 1 creates the storage folders on your drive (in {USER}\AppData\Local).
 Step 2 asks you to show Swapper where your MSHV folder is.